South Korea's presidential scandal

 Local media have also been busy finding colourful associates of Ms Choi who were close to the president, including various celebrities and her personal trainer, who was appointed as a presidential aide.

-If the judges rule against Ms Park, new elections must be held within 60 days.
+She must now leave office and new elections must be held within 60 days.